thanasiskehagias/Unity-Dance-Curves/README.md

 4. Script for JavaScript->C# or C#->JavaScript access (from http://www.41post.com/1935/programming/unity3d-js-cs-or-cs-js-access )

-5. Script BGLoade.js for loading sound files at runtime.
+5. Script BGLoader.js for loading sound files at runtime.
 I found it on the net but I cannot remember a good link to it.
 Sorry!.

-6. Music files
+6. Music files by Frankum at freesound.org 150413_Weird_Electro---free_download.ogg and 402018__frankum__monster-beats-edm-music.ogg (from https://freesound.org/people/frankum/sounds/ ).